juriad/advent2021/README.md

 The task was pleasantly simple.
 I was worried that the second part will be something from number theory: what are the last 5 digits of the fish count after 8000000 days.

+## Day 7 - Factor

+Factor is pretty nice; I like how it forces you to define the effects on the stack.
+The documentation could be better - sometimes it is not clear what data type is returned, so I had to guess from the error messages.
+The standard library is big and easy to search through.
+It has some graphical interface, but I preferred running it from a command line was.

+Today's task looked simple enough for a stack based language.
+The same task had to be solved using two different metrics.
+It was a bit hard to imagine what the stack looks like during two nested maps especially when extra parameters had to passed through.

 # Lists

 ## Language pool